vincentrose88/SNPextractor/README.md

   * `-l` **L**D cut-off (for R^2) for excluding variants which are in LD with eachothers in the dataset.
 Only the variant with the highest imputation quality (info score) will be kept.
   * `-s` **s**tudy-id for cohort.
 Specify the study-id to extract all individuals from that study.

+### Output
+The extractions output is saved as two .csv files, one with only the genotype data (rows are individuals, columns are SNPs) and one with the info for each SNP (chromosome, position, ref and alt alleles).